cyberhiker/compliance-docs/FedRAMP Mod Controls/FedRAMPModControls.md

 analysis tools to identify common flaws and document the results of the analysis.

-13.16 System and Communications Protection (SC)  {#system-and-communications-protection-sc .ListParagraph}
+13.16 System and Communications Protection (SC)
 ------------------------------------------------

 ### SC-1 System and Communications Protection Policy and Procedures (L) (M)